AComputerGeek/AComputerGeek/README.md

 ### Hi there , I'm Amir 👋

 🚀 About Me: I am a Math and Coding lover!
-Who started late, but as always will finish soon!
+Who started late, but as always will finish early!

 📫 Contact: APersianGeek@Gmail.com